Website legal policies are no joke. Unfortunately, it seems to be something that not many people mention when it comes to building a website.

 **Disclaimer: I’m not a law firm and this article is not intended to provide legal advice.
 I highly recommend that you speak to your attorney for specific advice.
 I’m just a small business owner like you sharing helpful resources.**

-Chances are, the primary goal of your bookkeeping or other small business website is to generate more quality leads.
+Chances are, the primary goal of your bookkeeping website is to generate more quality leads.
 Whether it be because of contact forms, embedded appointment schedulers, website analytics tools, or a newsletter integration, your website is constantly collecting the personal information of its users.

 Why are privacy policies important?

-This is also why I now recommend Termageddon to all of my web design clients.
+This is also why I now recommend Termageddon to all of my website clients.

 I even use Termageddon on my own website and completed their course to become a data privacy certified agency partner.

-It’s super simple to setup by completing a detailed questionnaire.
-Afterwards, you add the information to your website and as the laws change, your policies will automatically update!
+It’s super simple to set up by completing a detailed questionnaire.
+Afterward, you add the information to your website and as the laws change, your policies will automatically update!
 Here’s a quick overview of the details:

 - Investment: Only $10/month or $99/year

 - Your policies stay up to date automatically

 - You receive updates directly from Termageddon when new privacy laws are going into effect